About the Talent

 What is Cosmic Dash?

-Cosmic Dash is a webcomic with massive science fiction and space opera influences.
-The comic deals with a massive galaxy, The Silver Spiral Galaxy, that is being explored, but derives its focus from following around Dash Kameku, and his crew-mates as they transport cargo around the known territories.
+Cosmic Dash is a webcomic with science fiction and space opera influences that updates every Friday.
+The comic deals with a massive galaxy called the Silver Spiral that is being explored by many different alien races and three principal factions.
+The comic focuses on Dash Kameku and his crew-mates as they transport cargo around the known galactic territories and beyond.

 Q: Will this F.A.Q. ever update?

 A: Maybe!
 Actually it just got updated!